nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/workflow/workflow-how-to-index/how-to-display-a-buttona-tab-only-when-a-workflow-is-started.md

 ---
-title: How to Display a Button/a Tab Only When a Workflow Is Started
+title: 'HOWTO: Display a Button/a Tab Only When a Workflow Is Started'
 review:
     comment: ''
     date: '2017-12-14'